-- Combine 1 tablespoon gloss Mod Podge with 1 teaspoon water in a small cup.
-Add food coloring one drop at a time until you get the perfect color (once baked the color will look a lot lighter than when you started so don't be afraid to go a little dark).
+- Combine 1 tablespoon Mod Podge with 1 teaspoon water in a small cup.
+Add food coloring one drop at a time until you get the perfect color (Once baked, the color will look a lot lighter, so don't be afraid to go a little dark).
 When you have a color you like, pour the mixture into the jar and swirl it around until the inside is completely coated.

-- Pour out any excess, set the jars upside down on a lined baking tray and let dry for at least 45 minutes.
+- Pour out any excess, set the jars upside down on a baking tray lined with wax paper. and let them dry for at least 45 minutes.
 Then bake at 225ºF for 1 hour.

-- After the jars have cooled, slowly melt the soy wax chips (I melt mine in an old 16-ounce glass jar in the microwave, checking often).
-Secure the wick to the bottom of the jar and carefully place your crystal next to the wick.
-Once the wax is completely melted add essential oils and stir.
-Then pour into the jar and let it sit until the wax hardens.
-Trim wick if needed.
+- After the jars have cooled, slowly melt the soy wax chips (I melt mine in an old 16-ounce glass jar in the microwave, checking often.).
+Secure the wick to the bottom of the jar with a drop of wax, and carefully place your crystal next to the wick.
+Once the wax is completely melted, add essential oils and stir.
+Then pour the mixture into the jar and let it sit until the wax hardens.
+Trim the wick if needed.